 This is a moving part so when you glue it together you have to be very careful not to glue it into immobility, yet it's important that it doesn't come apart.
-Remember to roughen shiny surfaces, be careful to use enough but not excess glue, spread the glue into a thin layer, leave a little gap near the inside channel where the parts move, and clamp immediately, but position them so the shutter still moves.
+Remember to roughen shiny surfaces, be careful to use enough but not excess glue, spread the glue into a thin layer, leave a little gap near the inside channel where the parts move.

 I always move the shutter right away after putting the clamps on and move it every several minutes until I'm sure I haven't glued it in place.

 Once they're dry glue them over the corresponding holes on the camera and clamp them with several rubber bands.
-Make sure you don't glue the shutter in place!
+The rubber bands have tendency to move the parts with the wet glue around, so make sure they're still where you want them to be and adjust the rubber bands accordingly if they're pulling the shutter out of place.
+Make sure you don't glue the sliding shutter in place!